-In this guide, we will look at the Beatles amp settings and gear needed to pull off the culture-changing tones.
+In this guide, we will look at the Beatles amp settings.
+Plus the gear needed to pull off the culture-changing tones.

 What Is the Beatles’ Sound?

 The Beatles’ sound is a combination of many things that made them unique and special.
-They were musically versatile and could play multiple genres including pop, rock, blues, and even classical.
+They were musically versatile and could play multiple genres.
+This included pop, rock, blues, and even classical.

 Their sound is also a result of their songwriting skills.
 John Lennon and Paul McCartney wrote some of the most iconic songs of all time.